Analysis

 Richard Cobden matters because he turned an economic idea into a political force with long-lasting historical effects.
 First he helped bring down an agrarian protectionist system in Britain.
 Later he participated in a treaty that not only liberalised trade between France and Britain, but also symbolised a new way of relating between rival powers.

 His legacy should not be reduced to a naïve belief that trade eliminates war.
-A more solid formulation is this: Cobden was one of the great architects of a logic according to which opening exchange could weaken internal privilege, lower the cost of life and create less hostile incentives between states that had treated one another as recurring enemies for centuries.
+A more solid formulation is this: Cobden was one of the great architects of a logic according to which opening exchange could weaken internal privilege, lower the cost of economic life and create less hostile incentives between states that for centuries had treated one another as recurring enemies.